90lantran/github-star-client/README.md

 ### 2.Input
 Command line arguments are handled by argparser from [akamensky]("https://github.com/akamensky/argparse").
-This client supports 2: -r for input list, -t host and port.
+This client supports 2 flags: -r for input list, -t host and port.

 ```
 $ ./client -h